clean-code-craft-tcq-1/assignments/README.md

 ---

-Wed --> Last commit will be picked for review
+Wed --> Latest commit will be picked for review

 Wed + Thu --> rework or respond